abinthomasonline/mobilenet-tf/README.md

 pip install -r requirements.txt
 ```

+The code is tested with Python 3.11.7 in OSX.

 ## Kaggle Authentication for Dataset

 To download the dataset, you need to have a Kaggle account and a Kaggle API key.
 You can create a new API key from your Kaggle account settings.
 Once you have the API key, create a new file `kaggle.json` in the secrets directory of the project and add the API key to the file as shown below: